TheCodedSelf/fake-app-android/README.md

 ## Cherry-pick PR

-We want to detect squashed PRs with multiple commits
+We want to detect squashed PRs with multiple commits and make sure they are merged if possible.